salEZY/Polazak-BE/README.md

 ### Shop-n-cart endpoints /api/shop-n-cart

 Shop and cart routes do not have a check if a user is logged in.
-It's a conscious decision because many of the shops do not require a user account to create a purchase.
+It's a conscious decision considering many of the shops do not require a user account to create a purchase.
 It would have been no problem to create such a check though.

 #### GET `/api/shop-n-cart/`